-Record companies in the US didn't have much faith in the project, and they were not willing to invest in producing music videos for it at their own cost, so most of the music videos MTV played early on came from Europe and Australia.
+Record companies in the US didn't have much faith in the project.
+They were unwilling to invest in producing music videos for it at their own cost, so most of the music videos MTV played early on came from Europe and Australia.
 Record companies there were already making short promotional films for their artists, which they were willing to provide.

 The music I was used to was what people typically think of today as "classic rock."
 British new wave bands were not getting much radio play in America, but they gained new exposure through MTV.
 At the launch, MTV was available to a limited audience.
-It started in small American towns that didn't get much TV signal, they were more likely to be dependent on cable for their TV.
+It started in small American towns that didn't get much TV signals; they were more likely to depend on cable for their TV.
 I happened to be living in one of those at that time.

 A friend of mine kept her TV tuned to MTV all the time, so I had a lot of exposure to it.
-The music I was seeing there was often very strange to me.
-I certainly heard music that I never would have if not for MTV.
-Here are some of the videos that I remember seeing in the early days, between 1981 and 1984.
-I would have thought it funny at the time that I would ever feel nostalgic about these cutting edge videos.
+The music I saw there was often very strange to me.
+I certainly heard music that I would never have if not for MTV.
+Here are some of the videos I remember seeing in the early days, between 1981 and 1984.
+I would have thought it funny at the time that I would ever feel nostalgic about these cutting-edge videos.

 This quirky video was openly feminist, but it was something refreshingly different from what most people associated with feminism.
 Cyndi Lauper spoke a truth that most representatives of gender equality seemed to have forgotten about.
 Girls do want to have fun.